What is a Platform Bed? The Complete Buyer's Guide

 Wood

-If you want a classic look that will stay on trend for years to come, look for a solid wood platform bed.
+If you want a classic and aesthetic appeal that will stay on trend for years to come, look for a solid wood platform bed.
 You can get a minimalist look or opt for something with a headboard and footboard that feels more traditional.
 Plus, it’ll be built to last.
 “Wood platform beds are typically sturdy and can last for many years with proper care.
 They also tend to be fairly affordable,” says Rohr.

 “Wood platform beds are typically sturdy and can last for many years with proper care."